AitorSantaeugenia/validation_form/README.md

 # Formulario de validacion / Validation form using Javascript

-Validación de un formulario usando Javascript con algunos campos (HTML no añadido).
+Validación de un formulario usando Javascript con algunos campos (HTML no añadido).<br>
 Simple validation form using Javascript with a few data (HTML not added).